dojo/dojo.io/site/source/tutorials/1040_dojo1_dijits/index.md

 ## Placing Dijits

-{% task 'Adding to a widget\'s render function.' %}
+{% task 'Add Dijits to a widget\'s render function.' %}

-Now that we have imported our wrapped Dijits into the module we want to use them in, we need to add them to the render function.
+Now that we have imported our wrapped Dijits into the module they will be used, we need to add them to the render function.

 {% instruction 'Add imported Dijits to the `WorkerForm` widget\'s render function:' %}